FernandoX7/SpStreamer/README.md

 + Navigate to Applications (or wherever you installed the app)
 + Right-click on the app and click Open
 + When prompted to confirm, click Open

+Incase you still have issues (Or demo is down), do the following
++ Drag and drop into Applications folder
++ Double click SpStreamer app
++ You will get security alert, just click ok
++ Open System Preferences app
++ Click "Security & Privacy"
++ Down below click "Open anyways"

 How to Build
 ------------